kdeldycke/kevin-deldycke-blog/content/posts/making-info-tgv-android-app-video.md

 tags: Android, Canon EOS 7D, ffmpeg, HTC, Kdenlive, Kubuntu, Ubuntu, Linux, Twitter, Uperto, Video, x264, YouTube, SoundUp studio
 ---

 Last week I was called by one of my co-worker from [Uperto](http://www.uperto.com) (the open-source division of [Devoteam](http://devoteam.com)).
 He knew I worked on some [video projects for my band](http://www.youtube.com/user/coolcavemen), so he asked me if I wanted to help him create one.
 The video was meant to be released 5 days later, so we clearly were in a hurry.
-However this was a great oportunity to play with my [Canon EOS 7D](http://amzn.com/B002NEGTTW/?tag=kevideld-20), so I accepted ! :)
+However this was a great oportunity to play with my [Canon EOS 7D](http://amzn.com/B002NEGTTW/?tag=kevideld-20), so I accepted! :)